Cristina Mendes da Silva

 Cristina Mendes da Silva (born 1966) is a Portuguese politician.
-As a member of the Portuguese Socialist Party (PS), she has been a deputy in the Portuguese Assembly of the Republic since 2019, representing the Porto District.
+As a member of the Portuguese Socialist Party (PS), she has been a deputy in the Portuguese Assembly of the Republic since 2019, representing Porto.

 Early life and education

 Cristina Maria Mendes da Silva was born on 23 August 1966 in the parish of São Nicolau in Portugal's second city of Porto.
 Her family came from the parish of Meinedo in the municipality of Lousada, where she still lives.
 She was trained as a kindergarten teacher in Penafiel and Fafe, specializing in Special Education and Educational Support.
 Later, she was a PhD student in Human Geography at the Faculty of Arts of the University of Porto.

 Silva has worked in Funchal, Madeira, in Lousada, and in Amarante.
 She has been president of the national Comissões de Proteção de Crianças e Jovens (Committees for the Protection of Children and Young People - CPCJ) and vice-president of the Associação de Desenvolvimento Rural das Terras do Sousa (Sousa Development Association – ADER-SOUSA), an area in northern Portugal.